Duvvvy/ReviseWithMe/README.md

 In the future we would like to allow users to share notes between devices, for instance typing notes on their computer, and reviewing them on a mobile device.
 We have already implemented a responsive mobile design.

-Another planned feature is to add quizes that can be generated from highlighted notes
+Another planned feature is to add quizes that can be generated from highlighted notes.

+As a team of AUT students, we also wanted to add AUT specific features, such as timetable sync with our notes.
+This would allow automatic creation of notes to be filled during a lecture.

+Our final planned feature was to add a break system, so users can take a timed break, and be notified when it is time to get back to studying.

 ## Installation
 To install install from source, clone the repo, and run.